Localization and flexibilization in symplectic geometry: Liouville geometry background

-\begin{remark} For a deformation $\lambda_t$ to be bordered means that $\lambda_t$, in a neighborhood of $\del Y$, is a direct product of deformations---a deformation of Liouville structure of the divisor $H$, and a constant (non-)deformation of the structure on $T^*[0,1]^k$. \end{remark}
+\begin{remark} For a deformation $\lambda_t$ to be bordered means that $\lambda_t$, in a neighborhood of $\del Y$, is a direct product of deformations -- a deformation of Liouville structure of the divisor $H$, and a constant (non-)deformation of the structure on $T^*[0,1]^k$ -- with respect to the splitting in~\eqref{eqn. bordering}. \end{remark}

 \begin{remark} We warn the reader that we take ``compact support'' to be a condition checked on $Y \setminus \del Y$ (not on $Y$ itself).
-In particular, if $\lambda_t$ is a compactly supported deformation, the functions $h_t$ can be chosen to vanish near $\del Y$ and $\lambda_t$ is constant (i.e., $t$-independent) near this boundary.
+In particular, if $\lambda_t$ is a compactly supported deformation, the functions $h_t$ can be chosen to vanish near $\del Y$ and $\lambda_t$ is constant ({ie }$t$-independent) near this boundary.

 Put another way, we abusively use compactly supported to mean ``interior and compactly supported.'' \end{remark}